blemasle/gpstracker-firmware/README.md

  - one "configuration" firmware to read and write EEPROM configuration rather than hardcoded values into the header files
  - one "debugging" firmware with additional logging and the ability to run specific parts of the main `loop` indepently

-As I was using and needed the device *while* developing it, I couldn't take such a big risk that would potentionally break things and miss or list some positions records.
+As I was using and needed the device *while* developing it, I couldn't take such a big risk that would potentionally break things and miss or lost some positions records.